 - Cabinet Card – 1866 (popular during 1875-1900)

 There are clues there that you can use to help you with your family history research.
-So if you have become stuck with your old photos just take a closer look at them.
-Look out for the clues and also check out the She Knows website for further help.
+If you have become stuck with your old photos just take a closer look at them.

 Thank You and Please Leave A Comment